 12 Reasons We Love True Crime, According to the Experts

 Everywhere you turn these days, it seems like there’s a new—and wildly successful—book, podcast, or show devoted to a crime.
 Investigation Discovery, a hit from when it debuted in 2008, continues to top the ratings (and even throws its own true crime convention, IDCon).
 From Serial and Dr. Death to In the Dark and Atlanta Monster, there’s no shortage of true crime podcasts.
-The genre is so huge that Netflix—whose offerings in this arena include The Keepers, Evil Genius, Wild Wild Country, Making a Murderer, and The Staircase—even created a parody true crime series (American Vandal).
+The genre is so huge that Netflix—whose offerings in this arena include The Keepers, Evil Genius, Wild Wild Country, Making a Murderer, The Staircase, and many more—even created a parody true crime series (American Vandal).
 Which raises the question: Why are we so obsessed with true crime?
 Here’s what the experts have to say.

 First things first: There’s nothing weird about being true crime obsessed.
 “It says that we're normal and we're healthy,” Dr. Michael Mantell, former chief psychologist of the San Diego Police Department, told NPR in 2009.
 “I think our interest in crime serves a number of different healthy psychological purposes.”
 Of course, there are limits: “If all you do is read about crime and ... all you do is talk about it and you have posters of it, and you have newspaper article clippings in your desk drawer, I'd be concerned,” he said.